gathering/wannabe/WORKFLOW.md

 $ git push origin <BRANCH NAME>
 ```

-You can now create a pullrequest from <BRANCH NAME> into dev on github.
+You can now create a pullrequest from <BRANCH NAME> into master on github.

 ## Making schema migrations
 Migrations are handled by a python module named `simple-db-migrate`.
 It also requires the `python-mysqldb` package.